zxdong262/jade-precompiler/README.md

 # jade-precompiler

-comile a folder of jade template to javascript code text so you can insert them to jade template
+comile a folder of jade template to javascript code text so you can insert them to jade template later.

+## use